At my lowest point, my identity became “what everyone else wanted to do/think/plan/be.” I didn’t know how to stop being a doormat.

 - Make the decision that you’d rather have an honest opinion and be REMEMBERED than be a liked/agreeable doormat and be FORGOTTEN.
 Period.

 - Remember that you should never have to beg to help, love, and care for anyone.
 If you find yourself doing this it’s because you can’t do it for yourself.

 - Get rid of expectations in your relationships and start expecting from yourself.
 I don’t have any expectations when it comes to other people.
 I expect from myself that if I am treated poorly, I will have the boundaries to ACT accordingly while staying on my white horse.

-When you decide to extinguish the people pleasing, you put an end to being a doormat and taking what other people do and say personally.
+When you decide to extinguish the people pleasing, you put an end to being a doormat and taking the behavior of others personally.

 What you need to take personally is the relationship that you have with yourself.

-It’s because other ponies know a stallion when they see one and even if they can’t be a stallion, they sure as hell want to be associated with one.
+It’s because the ponies know a stallion when they see one.
+And even if they can’t be a stallion, they sure as hell want to be associated with one.
 Stop trying to be associated with stallions by means of people pleasing and just BE unapologetically and kindly YOU.
 You were BORN a stallion.

 You are more than enough and you CAN kindly speak up.
 I promise you, the world will adjust and the sky won’t fall…